 Ancillary Services.
 If the NYISO makes payment directly to Seller for any Ancillary Services, including Reactive Power, provided by the Project, Seller shall hold such funds (net of taxes, costs or other liabilities incurred by Seller in connection with receipt of the payment) in trust for Buyer and shall credit Buyer with an amount equivalent to such payment (net of taxes, costs or other liabilities incurred by Seller in connection with receipt of such payment) on the subsequent Monthly Invoice submitted to Buyer.
 For the avoidance of doubt, Buyer’s payment of the Contract Price includes payment for any Ancillary Services contemporaneously provided by the Project.

 Other Costs.
 After the Effective Date, each Party shall submit to the other Party an invoice for any amount due and payable to such Party under this Agreement which is not otherwise subject to reimbursement or payment in Section 7.2.1 through Section 7.2.3.
+Notwithstanding anything to the contrary contained herein, if applicable, any and all “Rent” (as defined in the Lease Agreement) shall be passed through as an additional cost to Buyer in invoices submitted by Buyer to Seller.

 Timeliness of Payment